-Species Diversity:
+Species Diversity

 This refers to the variety of species.
+It relates to the number of species in a defined area.
 The diversity of species can be measured through its richness, abundance and types.
-Areas rich in species diversity are called hotspots of diversity.
+Some areas are more rich in species than others.
+Areas rich in species diversity are called hotspots of diversity (Figure 16.5).

-Ecosystem Diversity:
+Ecosystem Diversity

-- The broad differences between ecosystem types and the diversity of habitats and ecological processes occurring within each ecosystem type constitute the ecosystem diversity. - The 'boundaries' of communities (associations of species) and ecosystems are not very rigidly defined.
+The broad differences between ecosystem types and the diversity of habitats and ecological processes occurring within each ecosystem type constitute the ecosystem diversity.
+The 'boundaries' of communities (associations of species) and ecosystems are not very rigidly defined.
 Thus, the demarcation of ecosystem boundaries is difficult and complex.

-Importance of Biodiversity:
+Importance of Biodiversity

-- 1. Biodiversity has contributed in many ways to the development of human culture - 2.
+1. Biodiversity has contributed in many ways to the development of human culture

 In turn, human communities have played a major role in shaping the diversity of nature at the genetic, species and ecological levels.